Saint Maurice

 Maurice (also Moritz, Morris, Maurits, or Mauritius; Ⲁⲃⲃⲁ Ⲙⲱⲣⲓⲥ) was an Egyptian military leader who headed the legendary Theban Legion of Rome in the 3rd century, and is one of the favourite and most widely venerated saints of that martyred group.
 He is the patron saint of several professions, locales, and kingdoms.

 Biography

 Early life

-According to the hagiographical material, Maurice was an Egyptian, born in AD 250 in Thebes, an ancient city in Upper Egypt that had been the capital of the New Kingdom of Egypt (1575–1069 BC).
-He was brought up in the region of Thebes (Luxor).
+According to the hagiographical material, Maurice was an Egyptian, born in 250 in Thebes, an ancient city in Upper Egypt.
+He was brought up in Luxor, in the region of Thebes.

 Career

 Maurice became a soldier in the Roman army.
 He rose through the ranks until he became the commander of the Theban legion, thus leading approximately a thousand men.
 He was an acknowledged Christian at a time when early Christianity was considered to be a threat to the Roman Empire.

 The legion, entirely composed of Christians, had been called from Thebes in Egypt to Gaul to assist Emperor Maximian in defeating a revolt by the bagaudae.
 The Theban Legion was dispatched with orders to clear the Great St Bernard Pass across the Alps.
 Before going into battle, they were instructed to offer sacrifices to the pagan gods and pay homage to the emperor.
 Maurice pledged his men's military allegiance to Rome.
 He stated that service to God superseded all else.
 He said that to engage in wanton slaughter was inconceivable to Christian soldiers.
 He and his men refused to worship Roman deities.